rishabhagg248/travel_buddy/README.md

 1. Check that all API keys are valid
 2. Verify internet connection
+3. Try different implementations based on your needs
-3. Review API documentation for any service changes
+4. Review API documentation for any service changes
-4. Open an issue with error details
+5. Open an issue with error details and implementation used

 ## 🔮 Roadmap

-- [ ] Web interface
+- [ ] Web interface for all implementations
-- [ ] Mobile app
+- [ ] Mobile app version
 - [ ] Real-time price alerts
 - [ ] Group travel planning
 - [ ] Multi-destination trips